yashhatwar/FFCSonTheGo/ISSUE_TEMPLATE.md

-# ISSUE_TITLE
+Issue description here...
 <!--
 Explain the issue.
-Add relavent screenshots or GIFs for better understanding of the issue.
+Add relevant screenshots or GIFs for better understanding of the issue.
 -->

 ---